pytexas/pytexas.github.io/input/schedule/index.md

 PyTexas will feature 22 thirty-minute long talks, as well as lightning talks.

-[Our Call For Proposals is currently open](/speaking).
+[Our Call For Proposals has closed](/speaking).
 The schedule will be announced in March, check back soon!